venkatakarthik-45/vsdworkshop/README.md

 ## L3 & L4 - Introduction to OpenLANE detailed ASIC design flow and Strive chipsets

 OpenLANE is an advanced, open-source framework designed for automating the ASIC (Application-Specific Integrated Circuit) design process.
 It leverages several key open-source tools to guide a design from RTL (Register Transfer Level) to a finalized GDSII layout.
-Here is a detailed breakdown of the OpenLANE design flow:
+Here is a detailed breakdown of the OpenLANE design flow and its tools:

+### Key Open-Source Tools:
+-  Yosys: RTL-to-Gates synthesis tool.
+-  ABC: Logic synthesis and optimization tool.
+-  OpenROAD: Complete toolchain for physical design automation, including floorplanning, placement, clock tree synthesis, and routing.
+-  MAGIC: VLSI layout tool used for Design Rule Checking (DRC) and Layout vs. Schematic (LVS) checks.
+-  Netgen: Tool for LVS, comparing SPICE extracted from layout with Verilog netlist.
+-  OpenSTA: Static Timing Analysis (STA) tool.
+-  KLayout: Layout viewer and editor.
+-  Fault: Tool for Design for Test (DFT) tasks, including scan insertion and ATPG (Automatic Test Pattern Generation).
+-  Qflow: Toolchain for digital synthesis and placement/routing

-1. RTL to Logic Circuit Conversion:
+### 1. RTL to Logic Circuit Conversion:
 -  Tool: Yosys
 -  Process: The design starts with RTL code, which is processed by Yosys.
 Yosys translates the RTL description into a logic circuit         representation using various digital components.
 -  Optimization and Mapping: This logic circuit is then optimized and mapped into standard cells from a synthesis library using ABC.
 ABC    requires guidance via an ABC Script, which defines synthesis strategies aimed at either minimizing area or optimizing timing.
 The        selection of strategies depends on design objectives.

-2. Synthesis Exploration:
+### 2. Synthesis Exploration:
 -  Purpose: To evaluate different synthesis strategies and their impact on design delay and area.
 -  Utility: The Synthesis Exploration Utility generates reports that compare the effects of various strategies.
 These reports help          identify the most effective strategy for the design.

-3. Design Exploration and Regression Testing:
+### 3. Design Exploration and Regression Testing:
 -  Tool: Design Exploration Utility
 -  Process: This utility performs design configuration sweeps to identify optimal settings.
 It produces reports showing the design          matrix and layout violations.
 This exploration is crucial for finding the best configurations and is also used for regression testing    by comparing results from approximately 70 designs against established benchmarks.

-4. Design for Test (DFT):
+### 4. Design for Test (DFT):
 -  Tool: Fault
 -  Purpose: To prepare the design for testing post-fabrication.
 This optional step includes:
    -  Scan Insertion: Incorporates scan chains to facilitate testing.